-WASHINGTON (AP) — The number of people seeking U.S. unemployment benefits dropped 26,000 last week to a seasonally adjusted 323,000, the lowest level in three months as layoffs remain at pre-recession levels.
+WASHINGTON (AP) — The number of people seeking U.S. unemployment benefits last week rose 2,000 to a seasonally adjusted 304,000.
+Jobless claims continue to be near pre-recession levels despite the slight increase.

-In this Wednesday, Jan.
-22, 2014, photo, recruiter Valera Kulow, left, speaks with job seeker Monic Spencer during a career fair in Dallas.
-The Labor Department releases weekly jobless claims on Thursday, March 5, 2014.
-(AP Photo/LM Otero, File)
+FILE - In this Jan.
+22, 2014, file photo, job seekers sign in before meeting prospective employers during a career fair at a hotel in Dallas.
+The Labor Department releases weekly jobless claims, on Thursday, April 3, 2014.

 This winter, Katherine Hackett is wearing a hat and coat around her house.
 She keeps her thermostat set at 58 degrees.
 After 17 years in the health care industry, Katherine abruptly got a pink slip and has been unemployed for more than a year.

 INDIANAPOLIS | State workforce officials announced Monday that Indiana is on track to pay off its massive unemployment insurance debt to the federal government in the next four years.